RossMeikleham/PlutoBoy/README.md

 > ***Note*** if SDL.dll and/or SDL2_net.dll from the `lib/x86` SDL folder isn't in your path either add it or copy it to the Release folder.
 Also from the downloaded SDL2 zip file you downloaded extract either lib/x86/SDL2.DLL or lib/x64/SDL2.DLL into the release folder.

-## PSP (Currently in development, builds but is missing implementation of most IO required to run)
+## PSP (Currently in development, builds but is missing implementation of most IO features required to run games)

 ### Required: